 Originally, this website served as my professional portfolio for librarianship, information security and digital media design.

-My concept for the first 100 days features a “husbometer“.
-It’s my name for an overly simplistic feedback and tracking tool.
-It’s a spreadsheet, essentially – and it helps me communicate with David about relationship performance.
+My concept for the first 100 days featured a “husbometer” – my name for an overly simplistic feedback and tracking tool.
+It was a spreadsheet, essentially – and it helped me communicate with David about relationship expectations.

 I’m gradually returning the website to serve its original intention.

-I plan to have 100-day bursts that focus on topics like:
+I plan to have more 100-day bursts that focus on topics like: